 "JERRY'S MOTHER IN LAW" (Vitagraph), November 14.-a two-reel comedy dealing with the family of a young married man, which is invaded by the wife's aggressive mother.
 Kate Price proves very effective in this part and proceeds to stir up trouble for the newlyweds, portrayed by Sydney Drew and Clara Kimball Young.
 The situations are farcical and keep the audience in constant good humor.
 All of the scenes were good; The French ball, in the museum, at the club, the shower bath, shopping, etc. Married folks will particularly enjoy this.

 Viewing comments: This comedy really belongs to Sidney Drew, ably supported by Young and Kate Price.
 Happily married couple Drew and Young are dismayed when her annoying mother comes to visit.
 Drew goes to great lengths to avoid her, and eventually hits on a plan to scare her away.
 Young mostly reacts, though she does have a gag with Drew when they get stuck in a chair.
 A slight but amusing film, with rather more slapstick than one ordinarily associates with Drew.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released Nov.
 22, 1913.
 Vitagraph.
 Director: Eugene Mullin and Maurice Costello.
 Scenario: Eliza G. Harral.
 Cast: Clara Kimball Young with Maurice Costello, Dolores Costello, Helene Costello.